pvasek/kudu-wiki/Xdt-transform-samples.md

 You may wonder how Kudu or other extensions gets set up in the SCM site.
 The key is the applicationHost.xdt (notice one exists for each versioned folders).
 The [Xml Document Transform](http://msdn.microsoft.com/en-us/library/dd465326.aspx) file is used to transform the actual applicationHost.config for the site.

-This e transform adds a /somepath IIS application under the SCM site.
+This transform adds a /somepath IIS application under the SCM site.

     <?xml version="1.0"?>
     <configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">